A Court of Wings and Ruin by Sarah J Maas

 -Spoiler free review-

 I think you can tell from the stark difference between my rating for ACOMAF and this book that I am extremely disappointed.
-I fell in love with ACOMAF last year; it was my favourite book last year.
+I fell in love with ACOMAF last year; it was my favourite book.

 So how could it all go so catastrophically wrong?